Sunday, May 12, 2013

 The 'event' in each passage is the departure, depicted physically as an 'ascent', of Jesus from the disciples.
 Never again, save in episodic visionary experiences will they see their Lord again.

-Where does Jesus go to?
-Both texts answer "heaven".
-Later, Peter, in his Pentecost Day sermon will add "Being therefore exalted at the right hand of God" (Acts 2:33).
 Obviously the physical talk of upwards travel to a place beyond the observable world of earth-and-space both assumes and contributes to an understanding that "heaven" is above us.
 It also offers a physical image to match the increase in glory and honour implicit in the idea that Jesus is now 'exalted' to the right hand of God (i.e. seated on a throne on the right side of the divine throne).

 Ascension then is a celebration of both departure and exaltation, of the physical loss of Jesus to his followers and of the triumphant gain of Jesus exalted to glory in the realm of heaven.
-With exaltation the victory won in the resurrection, the defeat of the power of death as the last enemy against humanity is completed.
+With exaltation, the victory won in the resurrection, the defeat of the power of death as the last enemy against humanity is completed.
 With departure the door is open to a new history of God being present among God's people, God the Holy Spirit will dwell among them.

 Yet this event is also about us.
 The departure of Jesus and the promise of the Holy Spirit to come in power is integrated with the great commission.
 We misunderstand Ascension and its importance if we think of it as (say) a postscript to the life of Jesus, or a snapshot of the glory of the exalted Jesus.
 Ascension is also the beginning of a new era in our history, the time when we are responsible for the continuation of the mission of Jesus Christ.
 Luke in both texts is keenly alert to this point.
 If (as some scholars of Luke's writings have supposed) Jesus has come in the middle of history, then we are now in its last period.
 That this is so, according to Luke, is underlined in Acts 1:11.
 Jesus has departed, but he will return.